-

 Neva Butkus

-Senior Policy AnalystMeaningful investments in Indiana’s future require a smart, and fair, tax code that recognizes current economic realities and can raise a sustainable stream of funding from those most able to pay. -
+Senior AnalystMeaningful investments in Indiana’s future require a smart, and fair, tax code that recognizes current economic realities and can raise a sustainable stream of funding from those most able to pay. -

 It may be the off-season for state legislatures, but tax policy changes could soon emerge from the ballot box or the courts.
 Advocates in Arkansas want voters to decide the future of taxing diapers and feminine hygiene products, and supporters of public education in Nebraska are working to make sure voters have a say on the state’s school choice tax credit.
 Meanwhile, cannabis firms in Missouri are suing the state over cities and counties stacking sales tax on marijuana.